LeeMarshall1113/Sora2Detector/README.md

 ## 🚀 Future Enhancements

-* Parallel backend execution (asyncio or multiprocessing)
-* WebSocket/SSE live streaming of backend logs
-* File result caching
-* User-selectable detectors
+* More accurate AI models trained with more data
+* Have a lightweight option availible
+* Make the website function properly
+* Option to select between deifferent video AI detection (IE sora vs Veo 3)
+* Create an Omni detector for
+* Ensure other hardware is supported (ie Intel and Nvidia
+* Have it work on social media platforms to help seemlessly check for AI
+* Have the way I trained the AI be made open to allow other people do the same
-* GPU-accelerated inference pipelines
+*

 ---

 ## 🧾 License

-This project is provided as-is under the **MIT License**.
+This project is provided as-is under the **Apache 2.0**.
 Use, modify, and distribute freely with attribution.

 ---